jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 1. Position the watch dial vertically with the solar noon time at the top.
 2. Tilt the dial away from you by an angle equal to your latitude.
 3. Identify the sun's reference point on your dial.
-You'll find it halfway from solar noon to the hour hand, searching leftward of solar noon in the morning or rightward in the afternoon.
+You'll find it halfway from solar noon to the hour hand, searching leftward from solar noon in the morning or rightward in the afternoon.
 4. Rotate your body till the sun is aligned with its reference point.<sup>d</sup>
 5. You're now facing southward.<sup>b</sup>